The Wizard of Oz (pinball): Description

 The backbox has a 26-inch HD display that displays film clips in full color and the playfield is illuminated by RGB LED lights that can change into any color as industry firsts.
-Widebody pinball machines as The Wizard of OZ offer more playfield space and more to be packed in but has been too expensive because pinball sales have been in decline since 1994.
+Widebody pinball machines as The Wizard of Oz offer more playfield space and more to be packed in but has been too expensive because pinball sales have been in decline since 1994.
 The machine also includes two completely filled out upper playfields.

 Upon release, the machine MSRP was $9,000 and Jersey Jack Pinball spent $2 million into the production.
 Jersey Jack Pinball licenses its flippers from Planetary Pinball Supply and builds its soundboards in partnership with Massachusetts’ Pinnovators.
 The sound system supports stereo and has 600 watts of power.
 A $300,000 inkjet printer was used for printing the artwork.
 Jersey Jack tested more than 10 different playfield finishes, rolling and shooting hundreds of thousands of balls.
 The machine uses Williams parts.

 Toys includes ruby slipper flippers, Munchkin huts and roofs, the disappearing witch, the witch legs in the house, the witch castle walls, the throwing apple trees, the state fair balloon, the topper, the laser-cut Oz head, a crystal ball that displays videos, a spinning house and flying monkey assemblies.
 The machine includes 5 flippers with a reverse flippers mode, 4 pop bumpers, 2 slingshots, 5 magnets, 2 in front of the wicked witch, 2 vertical up-kickers, 1 drop target and 1 spinning target.

+Reception

+One of these machines was located in the shop at the Smithsonian National Museum of American History for two years during a time when the Smithsonian's ruby slippers were on display in the "American stories" exhibition which had opened a year earlier.
+The machine was set so visitors could play it for free.